 A one-time registration is required for institutions/organizations at both:

-The PD/PI should work with his/her institution/organization to make sure he/she is registered in the NIH eRA Commons.
+PDs/PIs should work with their institutions/organizations to make sure they are registered in the eRA Commons.

 1) Organizational/Institutional Registration in Grants.gov/Get Registered